![]() |

 With the Molinspiration virtual screening toolkit miscreen one can easily develop a screening engine for arbitrary target, provided that several active ligands (in the extreme case only single ligand) are known.
 No information about 3D structure of the target or the binding mode is necessary.
 With the trained model it is possible to screen large libraries of hundreds of thousands of molecules in less than hour, to identify molecules with highest chance to become active drugs or pesticides.

-Expert system for calculation of druglikeness score towards GPCR ligands, ion channel modulators, kinase inhibitors and nuclear receptor ligands based on Molinspiration technology may be tested on-line.
-Validation example for a set of kinase inhibitors is briefly described here.
-Development of scores for additional activity classes is underway.
+Expert system for calculation of druglikeness score towards GPCR ligands, ion channel modulators, kinase inhibitors, nuclear receptor ligands, protease inhibitors and other enzyme targets based on Molinspiration technology may be tested on-line.
+Validation example for a set of proteases is briefly described here.

-On the images below the distribution of activity scores for the four important drug classes compared with those for "average organic molecules" is shown.
+On the images below the distribution of activity scores for the six most important drug classes compared with those for "average drug-like molecules" is shown.
 The larger the value of the score is, the higher is also probability that the particular molecule will be active.

-Calculated distribution of activity scores for GPCR ligands, kinase inhibitors, ion channel modulators and nuclear receptor ligands compared with scores for about 100'000 "average organic molecules".
+Calculated distribution of activity scores (version 2011.06) for GPCR ligands, kinase inhibitors, ion channel modulators, nuclear receptor ligands, protease inhibitors and other enzyme targets compared with scores for about 100'000 average drug-like molecules.
 The score allows efficient separation of active and inactive molecules.

 Molinspiration Home Interactive calculation of bioactivity Virtual screening validation